EVONIK HEALTH CARE - YOUR COMPETITIVE ADVANTAGE

 With the significant financial costs and clinical risks involved in bringing a new injectable drug product to market, why isn’t reformulation or repurposing being used more often to meet these challenges?
 This interview with Dr. Tom Tice, one of the world’s leading experts on extended release injectables and implants, reviews current and emerging areas of reformulation focus and some best practices to get your strategy right.

-Demand for the formulation development and manufacturing of nanomedicines is surging like never before.
 During a company's nanomedicine development program, selecting the right drug delivery technology is key.
-Deciding which technology is most suitable for an API must be determined by a complex array of factors.
+Deciding which is most suitable for an API must be determined by a complex array of factors.

 The market for oral drug products with an immediate release profile continues to move towards the development of more complex dosage forms designed to address specific functional or application requirements.
 While each formulation is different, customers most commonly want solutions to some combination of these five key challenges.

-Recent improvements in our understanding of the human genome, together with advanced DNA editing and analytical tools, position the cell and gene therapy market for explosive growth.
-However, these technologies have significant formulation development, cGMP manufacturing and aseptic filling challenges.
-The engagement of a CDMO partner with a broad portfolio of delivery technologies, a strong formulation track record and manufacturing flexibility is the preferred pathway for success.
+The engagement of a CDMO partner with a broad portfolio of cell and gene therapy delivery technologies, a strong formulation track record and manufacturing flexibility is the preferred pathway for success.

-Few suppliers of standard or custom PEGs and mPEGs have the necessary competencies to address quality and purity requirements or to overcome other technical manufacturing challenges, such as the reliable handling of ethylene oxide, organic solvents, and initiators.
+Few suppliers of standard or custom PEGs and mPEGs have the necessary competencies to address quality and purity requirements or to overcome technical manufacturing challenges.

 Several drug products utilizing continuous manufacturing processes have been approved by the FDA, with many others in clinical development.
 Review the challenges and opportunities for the use of continuous manufacturing for APIs and intermediates.